python/mypy/doc/dev-intro.md

 * There's currently no way to run the compiler other than through tests (`test-data/run.test` has end-to-end tests -- use these sparingly since they are expensive to run).

-* If something goes wrong, we detect the error but instead of raising an exception the compiled program just calls `abort()`.

 * We don't detect infinite recursion.